marc-hadjeje/marc-hadjeje.github.io/all_collections/_posts/2023-08-07-Fabric shorcut migration.md

 Before you start, you need to create a Fabric capacity in trial version using the [following procedure](https://learn.microsoft.com/en-us/fabric/get-started/fabric-trial){:target="_blank"}.
 1. Create or Open your [lakehouse](https://learn.microsoft.com/en-us/fabric/data-engineering/tutorial-lakehouse-introduction)
 2. Right click on a directory within the Lake view of the lakehouse
-3. Select New shortcut with 2 Possible scenarios :
+3. Select New shortcut with 2 possible scenarios :
 - You already have Delta files in your datalake, create the shortcut from the Tables folder
 - You have parquet files, create the shortcut from the Files folder
 ![Creation shortcut](https://github.com/marc-hadjeje/marc-hadjeje.github.io/blob/main/assets/images/shortcut_creation.jpg?raw=true)